 The future direction of migraine research holds great promise for advancing our understanding of this complex neurological disorder.
-The combination of preclinical and clinical data, along with computational tools, has provided invaluable insights into various aspects of diseases, including neurological and psychiatric disorders [156-173].
+The combination of preclinical and clinical data, along with computational tools, has provided invaluable insights into various aspects of diseases, including neurological and psychiatric disorders [164-181].
 The use of preclinical models and clinical studies has shed light on the underlying mechanisms of migraine.
-These studies have contributed to the identification of structural and functional changes in the brain that occur in neurological and psychiatric disorders, such as migraine attacks [174-180].
+These studies have contributed to the identification of structural and functional changes in the brain that occur in neurological and psychiatric disorders, such as migraine attacks [182-188] as well as conditions like depression [189-193] and other mental health problems [194,195].
 Understanding these changes is crucial for developing targeted treatments and improving diagnosis.

-Migraine is not just a pain disorder, but it is also interrelated to emotional and cognitive domains [181].
-Migraine is commonly linked with a broad range of psychiatric comorbidities, especially among subjects with migraine with aura or chronic migraine [182].
-The comorbidity between neurological and psychiatric disorders likely suggests multiple causes, such as unidirectional causal explanations or shared environmental and/or genetic risk factors, communication with other parts of the body, and their interaction on multiple levels [183-197].
-Emotional distress is commonly recognized as a migraine trigger, and being affected by psychiatric disorders is considered an independent modifiable factor of progression toward chronicification of migraine and a tendency to medication overuse [198].
+Migraine is not just a pain disorder, but it is also interrelated to emotional and cognitive domains [196].
+Migraine is commonly linked with a broad range of psychiatric comorbidities, especially among subjects with migraine with aura or chronic migraine [197].
+The comorbidity between neurological and psychiatric disorders likely suggests multiple causes, such as unidirectional causal explanations or shared environmental and/or genetic risk factors, communication with other parts of the body, and their interaction on multiple levels [198-212].
+Emotional distress is commonly recognized as a migraine trigger, and being affected by psychiatric disorders is considered an independent modifiable factor of progression toward chronicification of migraine and a tendency to medication overuse [213].
 Therefore, revealing the mechanisms of comorbidity between migraine and psychiatric disorders may lead to a clue to migraine prevention and management.
-Many biological and neural aspects related to the comorbidity still need to be clearly elucidated to better approach the real nature of the association between migraine and psychiatric disorders.
+Many biological and neural aspects of the comorbidity need to be clarified in order to better understand the true nature of the migraine-psychiatric disorder association.

 The integration of computational tools in migraine research has allowed for the testing and evaluation of potential treatments.
-These tools enable researchers to simulate the effects of different interventions, including brain stimulation and assess their therapeutic efficacy [199-203].
+These tools enable researchers to simulate the effects of different interventions, including brain stimulation and assess their therapeutic efficacy [214-218].
 This approach holds promise for the development of novel and more effective migraine treatments.
 Advanced imaging techniques have played a crucial role in migraine research.
-Neuroimaging studies have revealed structural and functional brain changes associated with migraine [204-211].
+Neuroimaging studies have revealed structural and functional brain changes associated with migraine [219-226].
 These imaging techniques provide valuable insights into the pathophysiology of the disorder and can help identify unique clinical cases.
-The use of human brain organoids in migraine research is an emerging area of study [209].
-Brain organoids are three-dimensional models that mimic the structure and function of the human brain [213].
-They can be used to investigate altered neuronal pathways, protein expression, and metabolic pathways associated with migraines [214-215].
+The use of human brain organoids in migraine research is an emerging area of study.
+Brain organoids are three-dimensional models that mimic the structure and function of the human brain.
+They can be used to investigate altered neuronal pathways, protein expression, and metabolic pathways associated with migraines [227-230].
 This approach offers a unique opportunity to study the disease in a more physiologically relevant system.